kiboschool/course-programming-2/src/lessons/data/data-types-and-dictionaries.md

 print(country_data["Ghana"]["currency"])
 ```

 In all of these examples, the dictionary is connecting keys (like the name of the country) to values (like the corresponding data for the country).

+Dictionaries do take a bit of time to understand.
+You can read the informatation from Programming 1 [here](https://programming-1.vercel.app/lessons/data_structures/dict-basics.html), if it would be helpful.